To the Lighthouse: Part III: The Lighthouse

-In the final section, "The Lighthouse", some of the remaining Ramsays and other guests return to their summer home ten years after the events of Part I. Mr. Ramsay finally plans on taking the long-delayed trip to the lighthouse with daughter Cam(illa) and son James (the remaining Ramsay children are virtually unmentioned in the final section).
-The trip almost does not happen, as the children are not ready, but they eventually set off.
-As they travel, the children are silent in protest at their father for forcing them to come along.
-However, James keeps the sailing boat steady and rather than receiving the harsh words he has come to expect from his father, he hears praise, providing a rare moment of empathy between father and son; Cam's attitude towards her father changes also, from resentment to eventual admiration.
+In this final section, some of the remaining Ramsays and other guests return to their summer home ten years after the events of Part I. Mr Ramsay plans to make the long-delayed visit to the lighthouse with his daughter Cam(illa) and his son James (his other four surviving children are virtually unmentioned in the final section).
+The visit almost does not happen, as Cam and James are not ready, but they eventually set off.
+As they travel the children are silent in protest at their father for forcing them to come along.
+However, James keeps the sailing boat steady, and rather than receiving the harsh words he has come to expect from his father, he hears praise, providing a rare moment of empathy between father and son.
+Cam's attitude towards her father changes from resentment to eventual admiration.

-They are accompanied by the sailor Macalister and his son, who catches fish during the trip.
-The son cuts a piece of flesh from a fish he has caught to use for bait, throwing the injured fish back into the sea.
+They are accompanied by the sailor Macalister and his son, who catches fish during the journey.

-While they set sail for the lighthouse, Lily attempts to finally complete the painting she has held in her mind since the start of the novel.
-She reconsiders her memory of Mrs. and Mr. Ramsay, balancing the multitude of impressions from ten years ago in an effort to reach towards an objective truth about Mrs. Ramsay and life itself.
-Upon finishing the painting (just as the sailing party reaches the lighthouse) and seeing that it satisfies her, she realises that the execution of her vision is more important to her than the idea of leaving some sort of legacy in her work.
+While they set sail for the lighthouse, Lily attempts to complete the painting she has held in her mind since the start of the novel.
+She reconsiders her memories of Mrs and Mr Ramsay, balancing the multitude of impressions from ten years ago in an effort to reach the objective truth about Mrs Ramsay and about life itself.
+Upon finishing the painting just as the sailing party reaches the lighthouse, and seeing that it satisfies her, she realises that the execution of her vision is more important to her than the idea of leaving some sort of legacy.

 Major themes

+The passage of time

+One theme often pondered and expressed as a main theme in 'To the Lighthouse' is the passage of time and memory as it correlates to everyday life, and then the 'big picture'.
+As Ramsay's time at the Isle of Skye represents a pause in time away from their ordinary motions of life, Woolf uses her complex characters to reflect on the movement of time.
+The character of Mrs.Ramsay in particular is very aware of how fast time moves, and works to slow down time by preserving her children's youth, and keeping the family in a protective bubble.
+In 'Time Passes', the second section of the novel, the family is now left with the loss and absence of Mrs.Ramsay after her death.
+The rest of the novel is then reflective of how the vacation house and its memories within it act as a portal keeping life from moving forward.
+The artist Lily can't find inspiration to paint with the absence of Mrs. Ramsay, as Ramsay had said "life stands still here", and there is no inspiration in a stuck moment in time – only reflection.
+Getting to the lighthouse for the rest of the Ramsay family explores an instance of recovery for the family as they move forward.